Auto-Enrolment Retirement Savings Scheme

 One key difference between auto-enrolment and a company pension plan is that employee contributions in the latter are subject to income tax relief for most people.

-Auto-enrolment employee contributions do not receive the same income tax relief, although the Government’s contribution would be equivalent to income tax relief of 25%.
+Auto-enrolment employee contributions do not receive the same income tax relief, although the Government’s contribution would be equivalent to an income tax relief of 25%.

 However, taxpayers at a higher rate are eligible for income tax relief at 40% on their contributions (subject to limits).